Driving The Ring Of Kerry: Everything You Need To Know!

 Charlie Chaplin Statue, Ireland

-They even have the right to hold a Charlie Chaplin themed comedy festival every year!
+They even have the right to hold a Charlie Chaplin themed comedy film festival every year!

 Stop 12: Birthplace of Daniel O'Connell